yuzi-co/Forager/Readme.md

 ### Forager folder structure:
 ```
-/Additional Miners/ - Miners disabled by default, usually because of low profitability or issues
 /Bin/               - Installed miners are located in this folder
 /Cache/             - Cached API requests storage.
 Can be purged at will.
 Old files automatically cleaned on start.
 /Data/              - Data files containing different mappings and lists required for Forager